Lopez was awarded a Mellon-Fellowship in Architecture, Urbanism, and the Humanities at Princeton University and is

 Sarah Lopez is an architectural and urban historian, as well as a migration scholar.
 Her current research focuses on the impact of migrant remittances—dollars earned in the U.S. and sent to families and communities in Mexico—on the architecture and landscape of rural Mexico and urban USA.
-By approaching architectural history within the context of migration, Lopez examines multiple sites across international borders, arguing that the spatial and built environment histories of discrete places simultaneously shape both.
-Her dissertation on this topic will be published as a book entitled, The Remittance Landscape: The Spaces of Migration in Rural Mexico and Urban USA by the University of Chicago Press.
+By approaching architectural history within the context of migration, Lopez examines multiple sites across international borders, arguing that we must examine the spatial and built environment histories of discrete places simultaneously.
+Her book entitled, The Remittance Landscape: The Spaces of Migration in Rural Mexico and Urban USA was published by the University of Chicago Press in 2015.

 - B.A., University of California, Berkeley, 2001